se-unrc/notifications/srs.md

 The development of the Notifications software is based on the knowledge acquired in the subject "Analysis and design of Systems", to comply with the digital loading of documents, treatment and sending of notifications, which consists of a web application.
 Documents are uploaded and users appearing in it are notified.

 ### 2.2 Product Functions
+* Login
-Login : Allow a user to start a session.
+        * Allow a user to start a session.
-        Allow a user to register.
+        * Allow a user to register.
+* Upload
-Upload: Allow an administrator user to upload files from the UNRC official website.
+        * Allow an administrator user to upload files from the UNRC official website.
+* Tags
-Tags : Allow an administrator user to tag other users in the different documents where it appears.
+        * Allow an administrator user to tag other users in the different documents where it appears.

 ### 2.3 Product Constraints
-Have internet connection
+* Have internet connection
-File storage space
+* File storage space
-Restrictions by different platforms, such as browsers (Chrome, Firefox, etc.)
+* Restrictions by different platforms, such as browsers (Chrome, Firefox, etc.)

 ### 2.4 User Characteristics

 ### 2.5 Assumptions and Dependencies
-You do not have an internet connection.
+* You do not have an internet connection.
-It does not have a mail synchronized with the UNRC.
+* It does not have a mail synchronized with the UNRC.
-UNRC database.
+* UNRC database.

 ### 2.6 Apportioning of Requirements